-Ohio is filled with significant historic sites and remarkable natural resources.
-The humanities help draw attention to Ohio’s tourism assets by offering compelling stories and creating vital visitor experiences.
-Most importantly, quality humanities content can make Ohio cultural assets relevant and distinguish them in the tourism landscape.
-Visitors make decisions on where to travel for reasons beyond a location’s cultural and natural assets.
-A place that tells its story well creates a captivated audience, and the invitation to enter the stories of a place should happen even before visitors arrive.
+Ohio is filled with significant heritage sites and remarkable natural resources.
+The humanities help draw attention to Ohio’s tourism assets by showing why they’re significant, offering compelling stories, and creating vital visitor experiences.
+Most importantly, quality humanities content can make Ohio cultural heritage assets relevant and distinguish them in the tourism landscape.
+Visitors make decisions on where to travel based on how they connect with the story the place tells.
+Ohio Humanities’ Cultural Heritage Tourism Grants are designed to help you share that story with the widest possible audience.

-Step 1: Review the Ohio Humanities guidelines.
-Contact your Ohio Humanities Program Officer to discuss the viability of your project and to receive further information about the process.
+Step 2: Contact your Ohio Humanities Program Officer to discuss the viability of your project and receive further information about the process.
 Ohio Humanities staff is able to provide extensive assistance to applicants.

 Step 3: Align proposal to a suitable grant line (Monthly, Quarterly, or Major).

 Special Note on Planning Grants (max $2,000): To support the early-stage and planning activities that help communities create valuable heritage tourism initiatives.

 Ohio Humanities prioritizes heritage tourism projects with strong collaborative relationships which include multiple cultural assets wherever possible.
 Planning Grants are designed to help solidify working relationships between stakeholders and institutions and envision and prepare for larger projects.
 In keeping with the nature of the planning process, goals may be exploratory or strategic.